jediela/gup/README.md

-RUP: Platformer game where you "G"o"UP"!
+GUP: Platformer game where you "G"o"UP"!